mermaid-js/mermaid/docs/theming.md

 ```

-Here is an example of a showcase flowchart with theme set to base, with the default variables set:
+Here is an example of how `%%init%%` can set the theme to 'base', this assumes that `themeVariables` are set to default:
 ```mermaid
 %%{init: {'theme':'base'}}%%
         graph TD